kodeGenius/Human-Dog-Age/README.md

 # Human-Dog-Age
-this is a dog-human-age genera
+this is a dog-human-age generat